Westlake Farms 7-Lot Subdivision (west)

 City and County Staff Analysis

-Zoning, Surrounding Uses and Comprehensive Plan: The current zoning is Planned Unit Development (PUD); the property is governed by the Westlake Farms PUD Plan.
+Zoning, Surrounding Uses, and Comprehensive Plan: The current zoning is Planned Unit Development (PUD).
+The property is governed by the Westlake Farms PUD Plan.
 The land uses to the east are residential.
-Uses to the west of Lowell Boulevard is open space and the Paul Derda Recreation Center.
+Uses to the west of Lowell Boulevard are open space and the Paul Derda Recreation Center.
 To the south and north is single-family residential.
 The comprehensive land use designation is "Residential."

 Site Circulation, Parking, and Multimodal Access: Vehicular access is proposed from Misty Street via Lowell Boulevard.
 There is a private drive to the south of the development that takes access from Lowell Boulevard.
-It currently provides access to the residential lot that is immediately to the east of the subject property and is not proposed to provide access to this development.
+It currently provides access to the residential lot that is immediately to the east of the subject property.
+It will also provide secondary access to the development via right-in right-out.
 Parking will be provided in the attached garages.
 Trails and sidewalks will provide pedestrian access.
 A trail segment shown at the northern portion of the site will be constructed through this development to provide access to the city-wide trail system and nearby parks.

 Landscaping, Open Lands, Parks, and Trail Amenities: Landscaping is shown throughout the development along street edges and sidewalks.
 Open lands are proposed at approximately 0.9 acres and will provide trail connections linked to the city-wide park and trail system.
 The site is 1.84 acres in size.
 The minimum open land for residential is 40%.
 The equivalent of 40% of 1.84 acres is equal to 0.7 acres.

 Public Land Dedication: The proposed development is for a single-family detached residential neighborhood.
 New residential development is required to provide public land dedication (PLD) at a rate of 24 acres per 1,000 residents generated.
 Single-family detached units generate 2.93 people per unit.
-As such, the 7 units are projected to generate 21 new residents.
-The total PLD obligation for the development is 0.50 acres, of which 25% of the overall project area (0.46 acres) is required for on-site dedication.
-Public land dedication will be finalized through the formal development review process.
-Staff will provide the applicant with an evaluation of the PLD that is proposed.
+The 7 units are projected to generate 21 new residents.
+The total PLD obligation for the development is 0.50 acres, of which 25% of the overall project area (0.46 acres) is required for on-site dedication or met via cash in lieu.

-The Farm at Westlake: A 10.8-acre property that is approximately 500 feet to the east of the subject site is currently under formal development review for a 43-lot residential subdivision.
-The project page, entitled, "The Farm at Westlake Single-Family Subdivision" is linked here for reference: (https://www.broomfieldvoice.com/farm-at-westlake)
+The Farm at Westlake: A 10.8-acre property that is approximately 500 feet to the east of the subject site is also under formal development review for a 43-lot residential subdivision.
+The project page, entitled "The Farm at Westlake Single-Family Subdivision," is linked here for reference: (https://www.broomfieldvoice.com/farm-at-westlake) its legal description is the Trials at Westlake Filing No. 6.

 Public Engagement